-- 1. Provide coordinated building compositions that use a very readable system of building divisions.
-The ease with which a consistent human scale can be seen or sensed along the urban sidewalk will determine the comfort level and sense of security for the pedestrian at the street. - 2.
-Provide designs that express a base, middle, and top.
+- Provide coordinated building compositions that use a very readable system of building divisions.
+The ease with which a consistent human scale can be seen or sensed along the urban sidewalk will determine the comfort level and sense of security for the pedestrian at the street. - Provide designs that express a base, middle, and top.
 This provides a visual order to the building, particularly for high-rises.
-These simple divisions allow the pedestrian to understand the building scale in relation to himself/herself a component of human comfort. - Provide façade designs that allow the base to visually anchor the building to the ground.
+These simple divisions allow the pedestrian to understand the building scale in relation to himself/herself - a component of human comfort. - Provide façade designs that allow the base to visually anchor the building to the ground.
 The expressed height of the base should be proportional to the overall height of the building.
-The vertical extent of the base lets the pedestrian understand the relative heights of the buildings along the street. - 4.
-Horizontal projections (base, belt courses, frieze panels, cornices) and other linear elements should continue visually from one adjoining building to another.
+The vertical extent of the base lets the pedestrian understand the relative heights of the buildings along the street. - Horizontal projections (base, belt courses, frieze panels, cornices) and other linear elements should continue visually from one adjoining building to another.
 This will provide the greatest sense of enclosure and comfort to the pedestrian.

-- 5. Linear bands need not align precisely; variation can occur coursings can step up or down, projecting elements can be reversed, and even new lines can be added.
-Variations will occur, within the field of a single building or along the span of a street block, though the sense of continuity should be maintained.
+of continuity should be maintained.

-- 7. Provide façade treatments with the greatest amount of detail and refinement at the street.
+7. Provide façade treatments with the greatest amount of detail and refinement at the street.
 A variety of the following features should be incorporated into each building façade design:

 - 8. Recesses or projections

 - 9. Overhangs.

 - 10. Peaked or articulated roof forms.

 - 11. Raised corniced parapets.

 - 12. Fine Architectural detailing at the building's grade level.

 - 13. Arcades.

 - 14. Arches.

 - 15. Canopies or porticos

 - 16. Parapets over entryways.

 - 17. Display windows

 - 18. Integrated landscaping, including the use of planters, and/or seating at recessed areas.